ColonelPan1k/Sorting-Sandbox/README.md

 # Sorting-Sandbox

-This is a project made out of my own desire to get better at sorting algorithms.
-I thought it would be fun to make a tool to compare different sorting algorithms and provide a nice command line interface to play around with everything.
-It's also a good excuse to play around a bit with a few things I've wanted to try out a bit more, namely `getopt()` and some `fork()/exec()/wait()` type stuff.
-This will be a more robust version of my previous Timer project.
-That was more of a quick learning experiment with a fun bogosort on the side, whereas this might actually be a bit useful to someone.
+This is a project I've had in my head for a bit.
+I've always thought that it would be cool to have a program that could compare different sorting algorithms.
+I'm also pretty bad with sorting algorithms in general, so this is also an opportunity to get some more practice with writing out sorting algorithms.
+It's also a way to parctice some fork()/exec()/wait(), and pthread stuff too.
+This is half partially useful CS tool and half experiment in trying out linux system programming concepts.
+I'm using it as a way to have some fun.

 # Usage